Evil from Within: Machine Learning Backdoors through Hardware Trojans: Backdoor Attack Overview

-In our case study, the accelerator \ac{IP} core~\circledtext{A} is developed by Xilinx and shipped to customers, \eg, car manufacturers, in encrypted form following IEEE~standard~1735-2014~\cite{Automation2015}.
-Consequently, the car manufacturer, the \ac{IP} vendor, or another malicious third party can insert malicious logic into the accelerator unnoticeably~\circledtext{B}.
-For demonstration, we manipulate the \ac{HDL} description of the accelerator's data loading mechanism so that parameters streamed to the accelerator are automatically substituted if necessary.
-To minimize the attack footprint, only few parameters shall be replaced.
-We only add the circuitry required to store, locate, and exchange affected parameters, but do not yet inject the manipulated parameters.
-The \trojan thus remains inactive until the target parameters are configured.
-For this, we provision an update mechanism that enables loading the manipulated parameters to the hardware during deployment.
-Finally, we can implement the trojanized \ac{HDL} code on an \ac{FPGA} or as an \ac{ASIC}~\circledtext{C} by following the hardware design process.
+\textbf{\circledtext[boxtype=O]{1} Trojan Insertion.} Having access to the design files or circuit descriptions of the machine-learning accelerator~\circledtext{A}, the attacker inserts a programmable trojan~\circledtext{B}.
+This trojan is designed to swap specific parameters while they are streamed to the accelerator to insert a minimal backdoor.
+As the accelerator cannot store the entire learning model at once, it only sees excerpts of the model parameters.
+Also, it has no understanding of the model architecture.
+Hence, the trojan needs to decide for itself when to replace the incoming parameters, without knowing their context.
+To minimize the attack footprint, only very few parameters shall be replaced.
+At this stage, the attacker only adds circuitry to store, locate, and exchange affected parameters, but does not yet load the manipulated parameters.
+The \trojan thus remains inactive until it is programmed with the backdoor.
+For this, the attacker provisions a programming interface that enables loading the manipulated parameters to the hardware even after deployment.
+Finally, the trojanized accelerator is manufactured~\circledtext{C} by following the regular hardware design and manufacturing process.

-\circledtext[boxtype=O]{2} \textbf{Backdoor Compression.} The purpose of the hardware accelerator is to speed up the inference computation of machine learning models.
-Therefore, the customer obtains such a learning model for the application at hand, \eg, detecting street signs in images captured by a self-driving car.
-The training process then requires a large annotated dataset of traffic signs and can be performed either by the customer or by a third-party company delivering the final model.
-By infiltrating any one of the involved parties (or through a malicious actor among them), we gain access to the trained learning model of the customer~\circledtext{D}, but not necessarily to the data that was used to train it.